What is a periodontist? Do I need to see one?

 Are there any ways to prevent periodontal disease?

 A good oral hygiene regimen is imperative in preventing periodontal disease.
 Proper brushing and flossing, in conjunction with regular dental visits for professional cleanings twice a year, will help keep your smile healthy for life.

 Your periodontist can determine if dental implants are your best restoration option for your individual case.
 Dental implants have a natural look and feel and can help prevent shifting of surrounding teeth.
 Implants are often preferred to bridges and dentures because they are more secure and can help prevent bone loss.
 Also, adjacent teeth are not affected by the placement of implants.

 If I have periodontal disease, do I need surgery?
 What are my options?

 Whether you need surgery or not will depend on how advanced your periodontal disease is.
 There are non-surgical treatments, such as root scaling and planing available, for those with mild gum disease.
 If you are in the advanced stages of gum disease, you may benefit from having surgery.
-With the latest technology and advanced techniques available today, many surgical procedures can be performed in an office setting with little discomfort.
+With the latest technology and advanced techniques available today, many surgical procedures can be performed in an office setting with little or no discomfort.

 What is maintenance therapy?

 Maintenance therapy is used to help prevent further infection from occurring in patients who have already received periodontal treatment.
 Your periodontist will tailor a program to fit your needs, which will include periodontal checkups, plaque and tartar removal and sometimes polishing your teeth or checking your bite.
 The frequency of visits varies from case to case, from every few weeks to four times per year.

 I have a "gummy" smile.
 What can be done to correct this?